keyes343/webengage/README.md

 ## Usage

 After following the installation steps, you can generate the CSV file by accessing the endpoint mentioned above.
 The response will include the path to the generated CSV file.

-## Contributing

-Contributions are welcome!
-Please follow these guidelines when contributing to the project:

-- Fork the repository.
-- Create a new branch for your feature or bug fix.
-- Submit a pull request with a clear description of your changes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.